 Pokémon Go is, by and large, a peaceful game; one which brings people together, gets kids out of the house, and infuriates cynics across the land.
 But that could all be about to change, thanks to the Pokémon Go Teams.

 Alright so it's probably not going to be quite so dramatic as children warring in the streets - or in their local McDonald's restaurant - but Pokémon Go Teams do add an interesting competitive mechanic to the game which may well be yet to see it's full potential.
 As things stand, there's relatively little to separate the teams apart from a few minor distinguishing points that we'll discuss below.

-This is an important decision however - unlike changing your name or Trainer appearance, you cannot change your Team choice (yet) in Pokémon Go, and in the future, there's good reason to believe that your choice of Pokémon Go Team could have a significant impact on your experience - possibly even affecting your chances of catching a Legendary Pokémon.
+This is an important decision however - unlike changing your name or Trainer appearance, you cannot change your Team choice (yet) in Pokémon Go, and in the future, like with the Gym rework update, there's good reason to believe that your choice of Pokémon Go Team could have a significant impact on your experience - possibly even affecting your chances of catching a Legendary Pokémon.

 Pokémon Go Teams Valor, Mystic, and Instinct - and their leaders

 You're prompted to join one once your Trainer reaches Level 5 and you tap on a nearby Gym.
 At this point, you'll be introduced to the three teams and leaders - who were revealed in full at the 2016 San Diego Comic-Con - each have their own personal philosophy on Pokémon.

 Team Instinct - Yellow - Zapdos